-Where ABH is dealt with in the Magistrates’ court, it will often be sentenced in a similar way to common assault, with the main point of assessment being the circumstances, along with the aggravating and mitigating factors.
-The maximum penalty for common assault is a 6-month custodial prison sentence, with the minimum sentence being a nominal fine (around 50% of the individual’s weekly income).
+Where ABH is dealt with in the magistrates’ court it will often be sentenced in a similar way to common assault, with the main point of assessment being the circumstances, along with the aggravating and mitigating factors.
+The maximum penalty for common assault is a 6-month custodial prison sentence, with the minimum sentence being a nominal fine.
+This is usually around 50% of the individual’s weekly income.

-Arrested for an alleged assault?
+Have you been arrested for an alleged assault?

 If you have been arrested by the police on an assault charge, your first step should be to seek expert legal representation, as the police begin building a case against you from the moment you are arrested.
 The team of criminal defence solicitors at Lawtons are available to represent accused individuals 24-hours a day to protect your rights and help you achieve a positive outcome.